marmelab/https-on-dev/examples/create-react-app/README.md

 ### Workaround

-[Zwerge](https://github.com/Zwerge) found a warkaround: replace the CRA's webpack-dev-server default TLS certificate on the fly.
+[Zwerge](https://github.com/Zwerge) found a workaround: replace webpack-dev-server's default TLS certificate on the fly.

 To do so, you can add a `prestart` instruction in the `package.json`: